Heatstroke In Dogs

 • Get the temperature down by:

-• Optionally, use a fan if available and/or necessary, until the distress subsides
+• Optionally, use a fan if available and/or necessary, until the distress starts to subside.

 Products To Keep Dogs Cool